AAAI-15 Senior Member Presentation Track

 Part 2: Summary paper.

 Researchers who submit talk proposals must also submit a paper.
 Accepted papers will be included in the proceedings.
 Papers should cover the same topic as the talk and are intended to give a personal synthetic view of the topic, together with appropriate references.
 The papers should be self-contained and are intended to be accessible for anyone including people that did not attend the talk.
 The papers should be formatted as PDF files using the AAAI style.
 Submissions are not anonymous.
 They should include the names and affiliations of the authors.
 The length of the papers depends on the track: between 2 and 6 pages for the "summary talks" track, and between 2 and 4 pages for the "blue sky ideas" track.
+An additional page for references is also allowed (that is, 6 + 1 and 4 + 1, for each of the tracks, respectively).

 Please note that this is a special site for the Senior Member Track.
 Do not submit Senior Member Track papers to the main AAAI-15 submission site.